British Titan Products: Lead poisoning

 White lead has been used as a pigment since the 4th century BC, even used in cosmetics, providing a pure white pigment with good coverage.
 The dangers to those who contacted lead were known but not properly understood, and often, but not always, led to lead poisoning.

-Shortly before the First World War, the US based National Lead Company told its stockholders it now took special care of its workers.
+Shortly before World War I, the US based National Lead Company told its stockholders it now took special care of its workers.
 Only adult men were employed, laundry services were provided without charge, and respirators were provided.
 Shower baths were provided, and the workmen were encouraged to wash before eating.
 It became generally recognised "lead has no business in the human body".
 Zinc oxides began to be used for white paints.
 Many countries banned the use of lead paints inside buildings.
 By the early 1930s lithopone titanium and zinc oxides were being marketed as non-poisonous.

 Lead poisoning's great danger to children was not recognised until the 1940s when it was determined that small quantities which might cause chronic lead poisoning in mature adults could kill children.

 British Titan Products

 Until 1934 titanium oxide was imported to Britain from Germany.
-Imperial Smelting Corporation, in association with US companies National Lead Company and its associate Titan Company, and Imperial Chemical Industries Limited and Goodlass Wall and Lead Industries Limited together incorporated British Titan Products in 1933, and immediately began erection of a plant for the manufacture of titanium oxide at Billingham.
+Imperial Smelting Corporation, in association with US companies National Lead Company and its associate Titan Company, and Imperial Chemical Industries and Goodlass Wall and Lead Industries Limited together incorporated British Titan Products in 1933, and immediately began erection of a plant for the manufacture of titanium oxide at Billingham.